monsonite/Simple-TTL-CPU/README.md

 The LED and switch circuit simulation is reminiscent of the "Front Panels" from the minicomputers of the 1960s and the very early home computer kits of the early 1970s, which used toggle switches and indicator lamps to enter data into the machine and read back numerical results.

-# Lesson 2 Program Counter and Memory
+# Exercise 2 Program Counter and Memory

 In this exercise I introduce the Program Counter and the concept of Memory addressing.